-In this four-part blog series, the 2018 Executive Impact Award recipients will be sharing anecdotes and advice about advancing women leaders, in their own words.
+In this multi-part blog series, the 2018 Executive Impact Award recipients will be sharing anecdotes and advice about advancing women leaders, in their own words.
 If you missed the latest installment, find it here to learn why Maureen MacInnis of Dentsply Sirona believes the key to advancing women leaders is in creating opportunities and opening doors for talented women.

 In today’s post, Millie Marshall, President of Toyota Motor Manufacturing Indiana, discusses the importance of embracing change, and how meaningful mentorships with women leaders foster a sense of personal and professional pride for mentee and mentor alike.

 Millie, along with the other Executive Impact Award recipients, will be participating in a panel featuring this year’s award recipients at Linkage’s Women in Leadership Institute™ on November 14, in Phoenix, AZ.
 Institute co-chair and Wall Street Veteran Carla Harris will moderate the panel.
 This short video captures the impact of this unique immersive leadership experience.

 Tell us a little bit about your role at your company.

 As President of Toyota Motor Manufacturing, Indiana, I am responsible for all production and administrative functions.
 My role is to eliminate any barriers that may hinder anyone from being the best they can be.
 We have over 6,000 team members who proudly build the Highlander, Sequoia and Sienna.
 We always strive to be the best globally, building safe products with the highest quality, in a learning, caring and inclusive environment.

 Who has had the greatest influence on you and why?